-The memoir of Leon Fleisher, the brilliant pianist who at the height of his career lost the use of his right hand; who reinvented himself as a teacher and conductor; and who, after thirty years, got his hand back.
-Leon and I wrote this book just after I arrived at the Washington Post; conveniently, he lives in Baltimore, just down the road.
+The memoir of Leon Fleisher, the brilliant pianist who at the height of his career lost the use of his right hand; reinvented himself as a teacher and conductor; and finally, after thirty years, got his hand back.
+I've collected additional material about Leon at the link below.

-Classical music writers don't always get a chance to play in this arena, so I was very flattered when my piece on big voices in opera got picked up for inclusion in this engaging compendium, edited that year by the novelist Mary Gaitskill, with Daphne Carr.
+Classical music writers don't always get a chance to play in this arena, so I was flattered when my piece on big voices in opera was included in this engaging compendium.
 See "Selected Articles" for a link to the piece itself.

 For several years, my main source of income was translating and writing travel guidebooks.
-I oversaw translations of more than 25 of them, and wrote a few myself, often based on incorrect presumptions of knowledge, which is how I found myself driving through Michigan because I "knew" the USA; writing about Scotland because I was at home in the north of England; or spending ten weeks traveling through the Greek Islands because I had studied ancient Greek in college.
-Someone once said to me, in astonishment, that I was unlike other travel guidebook writers of her acquaintance because I actually went to the places I was writing about.
+I oversaw translations of more than 25 of them, and wrote a few myself.
+Someone once said to me that I was unlike other travel guidebook writers she knew because I actually went to the places I was writing about.